dsausa/dsa-ui/readme.md

 ### Quick Tour

-This repo currently has two sibling repositories, `./react` and `./wc`.
+This repo currently has a root package and two sibling packages, `./react` and `./wc`.

 Each corresponds to a published package: `@dsa-ui/react` for native React components and `@dsa-ui/wc` for web components that can be used in any other framework (or no framework).

+>#### `.`

+The root!
+You can run the node scripts listed below from this directory.
+This allows us to keep our two packages synced.

 >#### `./.vs-code`